antonetzwane/CMPG-323-Netflix-Assignment-41509056/README.md

 Included the GET, GET BY ID, POST, PATCH/PUT, DELETE, FETCH and deduplicate methods in the API project.

+Created a Power.BI report named NetflixReport, added to pages namely, High-Level Summary and Detailed Summary.
+Added KPIs, metric and other charts for visualization.

 Reference List:

 Google